 As I see it, this problem is one of the reasons to continually be involved in Bible study.
 I find very little comfort in individual verses; and the point of crisis is not “a teachable moment” for most.
 With one exception.
 And that is the goodness of God.

-Passages that speak of the goodness of God are likely –as a barrage of proof-texts- to simply increase the anger –“Well that’s not what God has done to ME!” for which the introspective sad answer is that “if it’s true that he is loving, it is also true that he doesn’t love me.”
+Passages that speak of the goodness of God are likely –as a barrage of proof-texts- to simply increase the anger –“Well that’s not what God has done to ME!” for which the introspective sad answer is that “if it’s true that he is loving, it must also true that he doesn’t love me.”

-But to stay engaged with God –to keep attending the Eucharist, to keep praying, to be involved on a level of reality (and of course this means expressing the anger) is the only way to be confronted by the disconnect between “the goodness and love of God” and what it is that I experienced.
+But to stay engaged with God –to keep receiving the Eucharist, to keep praying, to be involved on a level of reality (and of course this means expressing the anger) is the only way to be confronted by the disconnect between “the goodness and love of God” and what it is that I experienced.
 I don’t think there is any verse that will solve that.
 But if the dialogue is maintained, there is room for God himself to solve it

 I am more and more drawn to a combination of verses to God’s eternal goodness and mercy, combined with the story of Job – summarized thus: